jzyxyz/SpotifyLens/README.md

 # SpotifyLens

+## NB
+Recently the package will be updated quite often, i.e. many api changes may occur.
+Please always use the latest version.

 This is a **enhanced** wrapper for Spotify-api.
 It provides a simple api to the data otherwise have to be computed. e.g.